node-prism/arc/README.md

 # arc

-Lightweight, in-memory, optionally persistent, 100% JavaScript document database with no binary dependencies.
+Lightweight, in-memory, optionally persistent, 100% JavaScript document database.
+Use it in node.
+Use it in the browser with the localStorage adapter.
+Use it as the embedded database solution for your electron app.

 *This library is under active development and the API is likely to evolve as features are expanded, however it's unlikely that there will be any breaking changes.*